ArduPilot/ardupilot/.github/CONTRIBUTING.md

-# How to contribute to the APM project?
+# How to contribute to the ArduPilot project?

 If you are reading this page, you are possibly interested in contributing to our project.
 We have a very active (and friendly) developer group and would love to have the help!
 Possible ways you can help: